wynnlone/MMF2021/README.txt

 ## Economic data:

+# Optimize
+# This is the process of taking processed data and use investment strategy to optimize the portfolio and achieve weight of each asset.
+# We are going to use risk parity and Mean-variance optimization.

 # Untitled:
 # is the template draft for calibration, asset allocation, rebalancing, fee calculation, performance time series.
 # will need to be modified and polished once the data files and allocation functions are done.